Trace Your Ancient Ancestry Through DNA

 - Compare oral family history with DNA family history.
 Which takes you back farther?
 Which provides more detail about recent (last 3-4 generations) migrations?

 - Alu repeats are short (approximately 300 base pair) sections of DNA which appear in different numbers in different human populations.
-Using the Bio-Rad PV92 PCR Informatics Kit you can PCR up the Alu repeats from the PV92 region of chromosome 16 from friends and family members and see what this data indicates about their ancestry.
-You will need a teacher's help to order the kit as Bio-Rad sells directly to schools.
+Using the Human Alu DNA Extraction and Amplification from Carolina you can PCR up the Alu repeats from the PV92 region of chromosome 16 from friends and family members and see what this data indicates about their ancestry.
+You will need access to a lab equipped with a PCR machine, pipettes, and gel electrophoresis equipment to do this project.

 If you like this project, you might enjoy exploring these related careers: